JoevinChen/COMP-3005-A3/README.txt

     ('Jane', 'Smith', 'jane.smith@example.com', '2023-09-01'),
     ('Jim', 'Beam', 'jim.beam@example.com', '2023-09-02');

-5. Then in the Main.java file modify the port number, user, password and file name as needed
+4. Then in the Main.java file modify the port number, user, password and file name as needed

-4. Then run the main function of Main.java file to start the program.
+5. Then run the main function of Main.java file to start the program.
 Following instructions listed in the terminal

-Video Demo Youtube Link:
+Video Demo Youtube Link: https://www.youtube.com/watch?v=O2X_zFkvXlQ

+NOTE: Adding the postgresql dependency in the pom.xml file was not working for some reason.
+I had to manually install and add the module.
+      To do this in IntelliJ, go to file -> Project Structure -> Modules -> "+" or add -> Navigate to the directory where the postgresql-42.7.3.jar is located and click apply.
+      I have attached this .jar file in the same directory as the Main.java and Operations.java